GAM-team/GAM/docs/ChromeOS-Devices.md

 ### Action Examples
 Remove user profile data from the device; the device will remain enrolled and connected.
 User data not synced to the Cloud including Downloads, Android app data and Crostini Linux VMs will be permanently lost.
-Commands with issuecommand directly after gam will work with standard GAM & GAMADV-XTD3, whereas commands where the issuecommand is after the cros <CrOSTypeEntity> will work only with GAMADV-XTD3.
+Commands with issuecommand directly after gam will work with Legacy GAM & GAMADV-XTD3, whereas commands where the issuecommand is after the cros <CrOSTypeEntity> will work only with GAMADV-XTD3.
 ```
 gam issuecommand cros dd1d659a-0ea4-4e94-905e-4726c7a5f1e9 command wipe_users doit
 ```